VTT-ProperTune/OpenPFC/docs/getting_started/01-basics/README.md

 }
 ```

+Going to higher level classes, next comes `Simulator`, which main responsibility
+is to put all lower level objects together and control initial conditions and
+boundary conditions as well as writing results to disk on certain time.
+That is,
+simulator puts together `Model`, `Time`, `FieldModifier` and `ResultsWriter`.
+Here, `FieldModifier` can be seen as an object that modifies the contents of the
+data structures of model.
+Before the simulation starts, those are recognized as
+initial conditions, and during the simulation, they are applied after each step
+and recognized as boundary conditions.
+In a coarse level, simulator
+responsibilities are:

+1. initialize model
+1. apply initial conditions
+1. while not done:
+    1. increment time
+    1. apply boundary conditions
+    1. perform timestep
+    1. save results to disk

 The relations between the classes are of the "has-a" type.
 On a practical level,
-the object of interest is often the extension of the class "Model" with own
+the object of interest is often the extension of the class `Model` with own
 physics.
-Boundary conditions and initial conditions can be controlled with the
+Boundary conditions and initial conditions can be implemented with the
-"FieldModifier" class.
+help of `FieldModifier` class.

 Let's examine the operation of these classes in smaller entities, starting with
 classes World, Decomposition and FFT.
 It is the responsibility of the World